empiricaly/docsv2/community-demos/guess-the-correlation.md

 # Guess The Correlation

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2.
+The information on this page is outdate.
+{% endhint %}

 You and a group of friends can play with this experiment as we ran it by following these instructions (assuming you have [Meteor installed](https://www.meteor.com/install)):

 1. [Download](https://github.com/amaatouq/guess-the-correlation) the repository (and unzip).
 Alternatively, from terminal just run: